Priscillainyang/LITA-CLASS-DOCUMENTATION/README.md

 - SQL - Structured Query Language for Quering data and Data manipulation
 - PowerBi - For Data Visualization and Dashboard building
-- Github - For Portolio Building
+- Github - For Portfolio Building